Genivia/ugrep/README.md

             --format-end='%~]%~' \
           'href=' index.html

+To output matches in AckMate format:

+    ugrep --format=":%f%~%n;%k %w:%O%~" 'href=' index.html

 <a name="replace"/>

 ### Replacing matches with --format backreferences to group captures

+    --format=FORMAT
+            Output FORMAT-formatted matches.
+See `man ugrep' section FORMAT for the `%' fields.
+Options -A, -B, -C, -y, and -v are disabled.
+    -P, --perl-regexp
+            Interpret PATTERN as a Perl regular expression.

 To extract table cells from an HTML file using Perl matching (`-P`) to support group captures with lazy quantifier `(.*?)`, and translate the matches to a